 top of page

-Our research combines an array of approaches, including laboratory/field experiments, computational modeling, and analytical solutions, to understand the mechanical and hydrological behaviour of rocks and fractures under subsurface environments and anthropogenic conditions.
-We are recently more interested in coupled thermal–hydrological–mechanical–chemical (THMC) processes in fractured rocks and clay formations with applications in energy transition (e.g., geothermal energy extraction, nuclear waste disposal, underground energy (hydrogen) storage).
+Our research combines laboratory/field experiments and modelling to understand the mechanical and hydraulic behaviour of rocks and fractures under subsurface environments.
+We are interested in coupled thermal–hydrological–mechanical–chemical (THMC) processes in fractured rocks with applications for subsurface engineering and green renewable energy (subsurface nuclear waste disposal, geothermal energy extraction, energy storage).
+We recently developed some interest in shaping fractures with many implications for subsurface science and engineering applications.

 JOIN US